• Home

 On your 46 or 48 pin machine

-Work 130 rounds
+Work 120 rounds

 Cast off

-Add the safety eyes 3 inches from the top of the head (the cinched end) and 2 inches apart.
+Add safety eyes 3 inches from the top of the head (the cinched end) and 2 inches apart.

-Tie a length of yarn around the body/head approximately 2 inches below the eyes, pull gently to create the neck shape.
+Tie a length of yarn around to create the neck approximately 2 inches below the eyes.
+Hide loose ends inside.

 On your 22 pin machine